Ready to Apply?

 Prior to enrolling in the program, applicants must have completed a bachelor's degree from a regionally accredited college or university.
 Drexel University encourages students of all majors to apply to the MPH program; however, a course in statistics is highly recommended.
 Applicants will select a major on the SOPHAS application, although students will have the opportunity to change this selection prior to the spring term of their first year should their interests change.

-Competitive applicants typically have a GPA of at least a 3.0 (on a 4.0 scale) with GREs of at least the 50th percentile in each section.
+Competitive applicants typically have a GPA of at least a 3.0 (on a 4.0 scale).
 Letters of recommendation should come from faculty members; however, exceptions can be made if the applicant has been out of school for some time.
 The Admissions Committee holistically reviews each application, taking special note of an applicant's knowledge and motivation toward the public health profession through close evaluation of the applicant's essay and letters of recommendation.